Updated April 6, 2022

 - Authentic – genuine, trustworthy, engaging, direct

-With your brand’s voice defined, illustrate how it turns up more concretely in your content with a brand voice chart.
-It will be an essential reference tool to ensure your content (text and visuals) is consistently using the same voice.
+With your brand’s voice defined, illustrate how it turns up concretely in your content.
+This brand voice chart is an essential reference tool to ensure your content (text and visuals) consistently uses the same voice.

-Include three rows for each of the primary characteristics accompanied by three columns – a brief description, do’s, and don’ts.
-If necessary, add a row for any secondary characteristic that needs a little extra explanation.
-In this example, “irreverent” is a related word and should be fleshed out so the team is clear on how it is defined (i.e., Does irreverent mean to challenge the status quo or to be snarky?)
+Include three rows for each of the primary characteristics accompanied by three columns – brief description, do’s, and don’ts.
+If necessary, add a row for secondary characteristics that need a little extra explanation.
+In this example, “irreverent” is a related word and should be fleshed out so the team is clear on how it is defined (i.e., to challenge the status quo or to be snarky).

-4. Ensure your writers understand how to put your brand voice into action
+4. Ensure writers understand how to put the brand voice into action

-You’ve defined your voice and tone, and shown it in an easy-to-understand chart.
-How do you get everyone onboard with using it?
+You’ve defined your voice and tone and shown it in an easy-to-understand chart.
+How do you get everyone to use it?
 Meet with the team – anyone who creates content or communications – and walk them through the chart.

-5. Revisit and revise the brand voice chart as the company changes over time
+5. Revisit and revise the brand voice chart as the company evolves

-A brand voice chart is not meant to be a one-time-set-it-and-forget-it tool.
-As your brand messaging evolves or new competitors come into your market, it’s good to take a look at the chart and refresh it with new examples.
+A brand voice chart is not a set-it-and-forget-it tool.
+As your brand messaging evolves or new competitors come into your market, refresh it with new examples.

-On a quarterly basis, convene your key content creators and communicators to find out if any voice attributes haven’t been working well or are more aspirational than possible for whatever reason.
-For instance, many brands initially include “irreverence,” but find that many of their writers are uncomfortable flexing that muscle or that copy is consistently deleted by your key approvers.
-If that’s the case, it may be time for a voice refresh, or some new do’s and don’ts.
+Quarterly, convene your key content creators and communicators to find out if any voice attributes haven’t worked well or are more aspirational than possible.
+For instance, many brands initially include the word “irreverence” but find their writers are uncomfortable flexing that muscle or key approvers consistently delete that part of the voice in the content.
+If that’s the case, it may be time for a voice refresh or some new do’s and don’ts.

 HANDPICKED RELATED CONTENT: